Lookin' down the wrong end of a gun

 1. Infection 2.
 Within Suffering 3.
 Chemically Exposed 4.
 Repressed Hostility 5.
 Suppression 6.
 All That Remains 7.
 Chaos Incarnate 8.
 Under The Skin 9.
 Abduction Of Life

 Certainly one of the less known acts from Canada, Overthrow were in the more frantic end of the thrash metal spectrum.
-Within Suffering sometimes reminds me of D.B.C. on their debut album, with a similar style of rough and terse thrash.
+Within Suffering sometimes resembles the debut album of D.B.C. with a similar kind of rough and terse thrash.
 The songs are short and rapid bursts that don't waste too much time on details.
-Of course the result is unavoidably somewhat one-dimensional and there's not too much emphasis on originality, but at least this kind of relentless hammering is not too boring either.
+Of course, the result is unavoidably somewhat one-dimensional and there's not too much emphasis on originality, but at least this kind of relentless hammering is not too boring either.
 With its rough charm this album is one of those energy blasts that you might play in the background just for the feel of it.
 While Within Suffering does not exactly have a genuine gimmick of its own, it manages to gain some positive response with its strong attitude alone.